Why do humpback whales sing?

-The functioning of proteodic songs.
+The functioning of proteodic edges.

 Waves and matter

-Quantum physics has shown that the elementary particles that make up atoms, molecules or molecular assemblies can have two aspects: corpuscular and wave-like.
+Quantum physics has shown that the elementary particles that make up atoms, molecules or molecular assemblies can have two aspects: corpuscular and wave.
 Any quantity of matter can be associated with a quantum wave whose frequency can be calculated.

-The protein song
+The song of the proteins